 - PG Year 5: 6 months UNCH Clinical Neurosurgery and 6 months Research

-- PG Year 6: 6 months UNCH Clinical Neurosurgery and 6 months CMC Clinical Neurosurgery
+- PG Year 6: 6 months UNCH Clinical Neurosurgery and 6 months Carolina Medical Center Clinical Neurosurgery

 - PG Year 7: 6 months Chief UNCH Clinical Neurosurgery and 6 months Chief UNCH Pediatric Clinical Neurosurgery